 There wasn’t a day, an hour minutes which went past that I didn't think about my deleted Fortune Teller site and how I could have turned it into an epic resource for diviners.
 I just couldn’t believe that I let things get so out of hand that I threw away my dream.
 I could have had all of those blog posts I had spent all of that time writing.
 For nearly one year I had been writing divination and spiritual articles for fun, which I stored on my computer.
 When I thought about my old blog, I fantasized about how my new articles would look on my old blog and how I could have had them organized by subject.

 Mourning my first blog made me hate my second one even more.
 I decided that it was the end, and I pulled the plug on my second site.
 I registered the name for For Prediction, with the tagline "divination, education, spirituality."
-(I changed the site name to This Called Me because name is less restrictive).
+(I eventually changed the site name to Divination and Fortune-Telling because name is less restrictive).
 I developed it, put out a few blogs and sat on it over the summer of 2016 until I mustered up the courage to make it what I truly wanted.

 Previously, I had signed a contract for a company which puts psychics on the TV.
 The work was easy; the money was great, but I could hear my spirits whispering that I was running away from my problems and wasting time promoting my readings when I could be working on what I really wanted to do; writing books and creating my online diviner's resource.

 August, rolled round, and I was meant to be appearing on a TV show live via webcam.
 That night while I was putting my makeup on in the mirror, I heard a spirit tell me that I was doing the wrong thing.